almandsky/learning-to-drive-in-5-minutes/README_REAL_ROBOT.md

 There's a few tradeoffs.
 When control occurs off the robot ( scenerio 1 ) the training update is quite fast.
 But the control loop can have latency which prevents an ideal stop signal time, and therefore inaccuracy in the reward signal that can lead to longer training sessions that don't converge.

 In scenario 2, the control occurs on the robot.
 So a joystick is used via bluetooth to start and stop training.
-The timing of this input has much less latency and can improve the timing of the stop signal and therefor increase accuracy of rewards and reduce training sessions.
+The timing of this input has much less latency and can improve the timing of the stop signal and therefore increase accuracy of rewards and reduce training sessions.
 However, the robot running on a PI3 is many times slower than a pc and typically takes 20-25 seconds to process a training epoch.

 ## Setup